Otto II, Margrave of Brandenburg

 Otto II (after 1147 – July 4, 1205), called The Generous (der Freigiebige), was the third Margrave of Brandenburg from 1184 until his death.

 Life

 Otto II was born into the House of Ascania as the eldest son of Otto I and Judith, a daughter of the Piast Duke of Poland Bolesław III Wrymouth.
 Some time after his father died, Otto II married his father's widow, Ada of Holland.
-But he was childless.
+The marriage was ultimately childless however.

 Margrave of Brandenburg

 After succeeding his father, he improved the defense and settlement of Brandenburg and waged campaigns against the Slavs and Canute VI of Denmark.
-In the winter of 1198–99 he devastated Danish-occupied Pomerania and consolidated his territorial gains in the subsequent year with a campaign that pressed to Rügen and threatened Hamburg.
+In the winter of 1198–99, he devastated Danish-occupied Pomerania and consolidated his territorial gains in the subsequent year with a campaign that pressed to Rügen and threatened Hamburg.
 In 1200 and 1203, he supported the Hohenstaufen king Philip of Swabia against the Welfen Holy Roman Emperor, Otto IV.

 Succession

 After his death, his half-brother Albert II inherited the margraviate.